 As you work on overcoming the first challenge to deliver personalized content, CMOs and your teams will likely come face-to-face with a second challenge.
 Clarity and visibility are critical to achieving full and accurate knowledge of your customers.
 Ironically, customer data is not enough to fully understand them.
 For a true 360° view, you need access to all pertinent data domains (e.g., product, location, supplier, asset).
 More than a proverbial “golden record,” a 360° view is about customer preferences, the products (and product combinations) they like, how and where they like to shop, etc.

-Customer MDM is critical to achieving this kind of clarity.
-However, to gain the most significant advantage over your competitors, you’ll want to work with an MDM vendor that can deliver insight across all these domains on a single, integrated platform.
+Customer master data management is critical to achieving this kind of clarity.
+However, to gain the most significant advantage over your competitors, you’ll want to work with a master data management vendor that can deliver insight across all these domains on a single, integrated platform.
 That way, data isn’t siloed in separate systems; it can be shared and interconnected to provide bidirectional feedback that maximizes the value of your data across the board.

 Customer preferences can be fed back into the product management and marketing workflow to create the most likely upsell opportunities that will generate more revenue.
 It can also save your organization unnecessary overhead costs, as deliveries can be scheduled from suppliers that are closest to the customer’s location to minimize shipping costs.